websanco/liferay-learn/docs/commerce/latest/en/commerce-roles-and-permissions/commerce-roles-reference.md

 > Out-of-the-box

 Account Administrators can modify their Account, invite or add users to it, and assign roles to other Account members.
-Note that Account Administrators cannot create or delete Accounts.
+Account Administrators cannot create or delete Accounts.
 This permission is reserved for instance administrators.

 The following Accounts permissions pertain to the Account Administrator's ability to modify accounts in a B2B setting, while the Open Carts permissions pertain to the administrator's ability to modify Channel orders regardless of the store type.